zestia/animation-utils/README.md

 // Wait for animations to start and finish await waitForAnimation(element);

-// Wait for animations to finish await waitForAnimation(element, { maybe: true });
+// Wait for animations to finish, if there are any await waitForAnimation(element, { maybe: true });

 // Wait for animations to finish, including descendants